 Since then, researchers have investigated menstrual synchrony in various groups of women, including officemates, roommates, college students, and lesbian couples — finding by and large that period syncing doesn’t happen (4, 5, 6).

 Reviewing the body of research on period syncing, the author of a 1999 paper in Human Reproduction said the seeming appearance of synchrony might instead be chalked up to the natural variability in women’s menstrual cycles (4).
-(This is a concept that recent research underscores, as we mentioned earlier...)
+(This is a concept that recent research underscores, which we will get to...)

 The author also pointed out that in a 28-day cycle the “maximum that two women can be out of phase is 14 days.
 On average, the onsets will be 7 days apart.
 Fully half the time they should be even closer.
 Given that menstruation often lasts 5 days, it is not surprising that friends commonly experience overlapping menses (4).”